 Tobacco products are a huge cause of chronic bad breath, along with the other health risks they pose.
 Smoking can dry out your mouth, which provides a better space for bacteria to grow.
 The smell of smoking is also strong enough to linger no matter how many times one brushes or rinses.

 4. Yet Another Reason To Floss

 Flossing is one of those things we all know we can be better about, yet often neglect.
 Flossing is important for many reasons, but it is also a direct contributor to keeping your breath fresh.
 By clearing out food from between teeth, it prevents bacteria from growing and plaque from forming.

 5. Munch On A Healthy Snack

 Eating some carrots, celery, or another fresh and crisp fruit or vegetable can help increase the saliva production in your mouth, clearing out odor-causing bacteria.
 Hunger is also a surprising contributor to bad breath, as an empty stomach produces churning acid that can enter the mouth.

 6. Trust In Mouthwash

 There are many benefits to mouthwash, but the most commonly thought of is fresh breath.
-A flavored rinse can add a pleasant smell to breath as well as killing excess, odor-causing bacteria in the mouth.
-It is important to remember that, while covering an unpleasant smell, mouthwash will not cure an underlying health problem.
+A flavored rinse can add a pleasant smell to your breath and kill excess, odor-causing bacteria in the mouth.
+It is important to remember that mouthwash will not cure an underlying health problem while covering an unpleasant smell.

 While bad breath can be a cause of social anxiety for some, it doesn’t have to be!
 A thorough oral hygiene regimen should keep your breath relatively fresh and healthy.
 Persistent bad breath may be a sign of a larger underlying health issue, so if you feel you’ve done all you can to prevent it but are still struggling, be sure to contact your dentist.